Yuxin45/Adv-BMT/readme.md

       url={https://arxiv.org/abs/2506.09485},
 }
 ```
-You can find our paper in the NeurIPS 2024 Proceedings with the full BibTex citation [here](https://papers.nips.cc/paper_files/paper/2024/hash/e8e30fda5ab87ea93360a36288ac0145-Abstract-Conference.html).
+You can find our paper in the NeurIPS 2025 Proceedings with the full BibTex citation [here]().